lindbergan/tutorial/README.md

 Git tutorial
 ====
 This repo handles mainly Git but it also contains some good2know commands and the use of the terminal.
-Feel free to check it out and leave comments if you want to change something.

 Content:
 ----